malsadev/HotelHub/README.md

-# eHotels – Hotel Booking Management System
+# HotelHub – Hotel Booking Management System

 **HotelHub** is a full-stack hotel booking management system built with modern web technologies.
 It consists of three main components: